Blind and Buried Vias

 Blind and buried vias are used to connect between layers of a PCB where space is at a premium.
 A Blind Via connects an outer layer to one or more inner layers but does not go through the entire board.
 A Buried Via connects two or more inner layers but does not go through to an outer layer.

 - Not all combinations are possible.
-This is explained in this blog.

-Use the “smart menu” Buildup Wizard to check what Blind and Buried Via options can be produced for your design and to work out their cost.
+Use the Buildup Editor to check what Blind and Buried Via options can be produced for your design and to work out their cost.
 Choose from over 700 pre-set multilayer builds, accessed by number of layers, board thickness, build and copper weight.
 Then add your blind and/or buried via requirements.
 If you can use a pre-set build you get your offer faster, the boards are easier to build and so the price is lower.

 How a Multilayer PCB is Built.